aneldev/dyna-sentry/README.md

             // LOG, INFO, DEBUG are also available
         ],
         filter: (consoleType, consoleArgs, consoleText) => {
-            if (consoleText.indeOf('invalid customer id') return false;
+            if (consoleText.indexOf('invalid customer id') !== -1) return false;
             return true;
         },
     },
 });
 ```

-# Filter out easily consoles with texts
+## Filter out Consoles with Text

-You can filter out consoles to not send them to Sentry. _This is needed when you send the Logs also, since Sentry is consoling the POST for each sent issue._
+You can easily filter out consoles that contain specific text and prevent them from being sent to Sentry.
+This is useful when you want to exclude certain messages from being logged.

 ```
-import {DynaSentry, EConsoleTypes} from "dyna-sentry";
+import { DynaSentry, EConsoleTypes } from "dyna-sentry";
 const dynaSentry = new DynaSentry({
     Sentry,
     captureConsole: {